tdsmale/tdsmale.github.io/Jungian.md

 Playful Intellectual.
 Reinventing the wheel.

 Intellectualises aspects of life to resolve feelings of cognitive dissonance and encourage a mutual refusal of competition.

+##### Persona
 - Natural: Tangentiality.
 Naturally emphasises cooperative structural possibilities.
+- Trivializing: Distance.
+Trivializes the observance of an inequitable distance.

+##### Parental
 - Constructive: Silliness.
 Finds it constructive to adopt silly social personas.
+- Repressed: Profitability.
+Represses the promotion of competitive escalation.

+##### Childish
+- Indulgant: Canon.
+Can over-indulge the observance a mutually-legislated understanding.
-- Obligation: Retention.
+- Obligative: Retention.
 Feels obligated to try emphasising retentive relations.

+##### Shadow
 - Unnatural: Expenditure.
 Finds it unnatural to adopt aggressive self-interest.
-- Indulgant: Canon.
-Can over-indulge the observance a mutually-legislated understanding.
 - Unconscious: Hospitality.
 Unconsciously provokes the promotion of a mutually welcoming atmosphere.
-- Trivializing: Distance.
-Trivializes the observance of an inequitable distance.
-- Repressed: Profitability.
-Represses the promotion of competitive escalation.

 #### SEI / ISFJ / ISFp / Traiteur (Shadow: Prodigal).
 Sensual Connoisseur.
 Making everyone feel better.

 Reinforces mutual comfort & aid through the learning & relaying of mutually-legislated understandings.

+##### Persona
 - Natural: Canon.
 Naturally observes a mutually-legislated understanding.
+- Trivializing: Retention.
+Trivializes the emphasis of retentive relations.

+##### Parental
 - Constructive: Hospitality.
 Finds it constructive to promote a mutually welcoming atmosphere.
+- Repressed: Expenditure.
+Represses the adoption of aggressive self-interest.

+##### Childish
+- Indulgant: Tangentiality.
+Can over-indulge emphasising cooperative structural possibilities.
-- Obligation: Distance.
+- Obligative: Distance.
 Feels obligated to try observing an inequitable distance.

+##### Shadow
 - Unnatural: Profitability.
 Finds it unnatural to promote competitive escalation.
-- Indulgant: Tangentiality.
-Can over-indulge emphasising cooperative structural possibilities.
 - Unconscious: Silliness.
 Unconsciously provokes the adoption of silly social personas.
-- Trivializing: Retention.
-Trivializes the emphasis of retentive relations.
-- Repressed: Expenditure.
-Represses the adoption of aggressive self-interest.

 #### ESE / ESFJ / ESFj / Bonvivant (Shadow: Puritan).
 Loveable Host.
 Keeping people together.

 Finds safety within a crowd by encouraging a positive atmosphere and being the centre of attention.

+##### Persona
 - Natural: Hospitality.
 Naturally promotes a mutually welcoming atmosphere.
+- Trivializing: Expenditure.
+Trivializes the adoption of aggressive self-interest.

+##### Parental
 - Constructive: Canon.
 Finds it constructive to observe a mutually-legislated understanding.
-- Obligation: Profitability.
-Feels obligated to try and promote competitive escalation.
-- Unnatural: Distance.
-Finds it unnatural to observe an inequitable distance.
+- Repressed: Retention.
+Represses the emphasis of retentive relations.

+##### Childish
 - Indulgant: Silliness.
 Can over-indulge adopting silly social personas.
+- Obligative: Profitability.
+Feels obligated to try and promote competitive escalation.

+##### Shadow
 - Unconscious: Tangentiality.
 Unconsciously provokes the emphasis of cooperative structural possibilities.
-- Trivializing: Expenditure.
-Trivializes the adoption of aggressive self-interest.
-- Repressed: Retention.
-Represses the emphasis of retentive relations.
+- Unnatural: Distance.
+Finds it unnatural to observe an inequitable distance.

 #### ILE / ENTP / ENTp / Fool (Shadow: Vulture).
 Court Jester.
 Making a fool of things.

 Maintains mutual bonds through "silly" or "foolish" behaviour, preventing others from taking opportunities away from them.

+##### Persona
 - Natural: Silliness.
 Naturally adopts silly social personas.
+- Trivializing: Profitability.
+Trivializes the promotion of competitive escalation.

+##### Parental
 - Constructive: Tangentiality.
 Finds it constructive to emphasise cooperative structural possibilities.
-- Obligation: Expenditure.
-Feels obligated to try and adopt aggressive self-interest.
-- Unnatural: Retention.
-Finds it unnatural to emphasise retentive relations.
+- Repressed: Distance.
+Represses the observance of an inequitable distance.

+##### Childish
 - Indulgant: Hospitality.
 Can over-indulge promoting a mutually welcoming atmosphere.
+- Obligative: Expenditure.
+Feels obligated to try and adopt aggressive self-interest.

+##### Shadow
 - Unconscious: Canon.
 Unconsciously provokes the observance of a mutually-legislated understanding.
-- Trivializing: Profitability.
-Trivializes the promotion of competitive escalation.
-- Repressed: Distance.
-Represses the observance of an inequitable distance.
+- Unnatural: Retention.
+Finds it unnatural to emphasise retentive relations.

 #### ESI / ISFP / ISFj / Puritan (Shadow: Bonvivant).
 Judicious Individualist.
 Retaining selected means.

 Possesses and retains personally-valuable resources, resisting and undoing would-be competitors.

+##### Persona
 - Natural: Retention.
 Naturally emphasises retentive relations.
+- Trivializing: Canon.
+Trivializes the observance of a mutually-legislated understanding.

+##### Parental
 - Constructive: Expenditure.
 Finds it constructive to adopt aggressive self-interest.
-- Obligation: Tangentiality.
-Feels obligated to try and emphasise cooperative structural possibilities.
-- Unnatural: Silliness.
-Finds it unnatural to adopt silly social personas.
+- Repressed: Hospitality.
+Represses the promotion of a mutually welcoming atmosphere.

+##### Childish
 - Indulgant: Distance.
 Can over-indulge observing an inequitable distance.
+- Obligative: Tangentiality.
+Feels obligated to try and emphasise cooperative structural possibilities.

+##### Shadow
 - Unconscious: Profitability.
 Unconsciously provokes the promotion of competitive escalation.
-- Trivializing: Canon.
-Trivializes the observance of a mutually-legislated understanding.
-- Repressed: Hospitality.
-Represses the promotion of a mutually welcoming atmosphere.
+- Unnatural: Silliness.
+Finds it unnatural to adopt silly social personas.

 #### ILI / INTJ / INTp / Vulture (Shadow: Fool).
 Torpid Scavenger.
 Reaping the rewards of bad luck.

 Finds a minimally appropriate involvement in the affairs of others to better track their inevitable misfortune.

+##### Persona
 - Natural: Distance.
 Naturally observes an inequitable distance.
+- Trivializing: Tangentiality.
+Trivializes the emphasis of cooperative structural possibilities.

+##### Parental
 - Constructive: Profitability.
 Finds it constructive to promote competitive escalation.
-- Obligation: Canon.
-Feels obligated to try observing a mutually-legislated understanding.
-- Unnatural: Hospitality.
-Finds it unnatural to promote a mutually welcoming atmosphere.
+- Repressed: Silliness.
+Represses the adoption of silly social personas.

+##### Childish
 - Indulgant: Retention.
 Can over-indulge emphasising retentive relations.
+- Obligative: Canon.
+Feels obligated to try observing a mutually-legislated understanding.

+##### Shadow
 - Unconscious: Expenditure.
 Unconsciously provokes the adoption of aggressive self-interest.
-- Trivializing: Tangentiality.
-Trivializes the emphasis of cooperative structural possibilities.
-- Repressed: Silliness.
-Represses the adoption of silly social personas.
+- Unnatural: Hospitality.
+Finds it unnatural to promote a mutually welcoming atmosphere.

 #### LIE / ENTJ / ENTj / Capitalist (Shadow: Sophist).
 Ruthless Materialist.
 Escalating competition.

 Encourages mutually-friendly competition over resources so as to improve their own personal yield.

+##### Persona
 - Natural: Profitability.
 Naturally promotes competitive escalation.
+- Trivializing: Silliness.
+Trivializes the adoption of silly social personas.

+##### Parental
 - Constructive: Distance.
 Finds it constructive to observe an inequitable distance.
-- Obligation: Hospitality.
-Feels obligated to try and promote a mutually welcoming atmosphere.
-- Unnatural: Canon.
-Finds it unnatural to observe a mutually-legislated understanding.
+- Repressed: Tangentiality.
+Represses the emphasis of cooperative structural possibilities.

+##### Childish
 - Indulgant: Expenditure.
 Can over-indulge adopting aggressive self-interest.
+- Obligative: Hospitality.
+Feels obligated to try and promote a mutually welcoming atmosphere.

+##### Shadow
 - Unconscious: Retention.
 Unconsciously provokes the emphasis of retentive relations.
-- Trivializing: Silliness.
-Trivializes the adoption of silly social personas.
-- Repressed: Tangentiality.
-Represses the emphasis of cooperative structural possibilities.
+- Unnatural: Canon.
+Finds it unnatural to observe a mutually-legislated understanding.

 #### SEE / ESFP / ESFp / Prodigal (Shadow: Traiteur).
 Shameless Machiavellian.
 Possessing the means.

 Directly reaps the benefits of new ventures, so as to further benefit from peacocking that wealth over others.

+##### Persona
 - Natural: Expenditure.
 Naturally adopts aggressive self-interest.
+- Trivializing: Hospitality.
+Trivializes the promotion of a mutually welcoming atmosphere.

+##### Parental
 - Constructive: Retention.
 Finds it constructive to emphasise retentive relations.
-- Obligation: Silliness.
-Feels obligated to try and adopt silly social personas.
-- Unnatural: Tangentiality.
-Finds it unnatural to emphasise cooperative structural possibilities.
+- Repressed: Canon.
+Represses the observance of a mutually-legislated understanding.

+##### Childish
 - Indulgant: Profitability.
 Can over-indulge promoting competitive escalation.
+- Obligative: Silliness.
+Feels obligated to try and adopt silly social personas.

+##### Shadow
 - Unconscious: Distance.
 Unconsciously provokes the observance of inequitable distance.
-- Trivializing: Hospitality.
-Trivializes the promotion of a mutually welcoming atmosphere.
-- Repressed: Canon.
-Represses the observance of a mutually-legislated understanding.
+- Unnatural: Tangentiality.
+Finds it unnatural to emphasise cooperative structural possibilities.